Robert G. Doyle, Associate Dean (617-495-0757/0811)

 Open to registered students 24 hours daily

 The Assistive Technology Center (ATC) serves students with disabilities requiring technical solutions to access course materials.
-The ATC also demonstrates adaptive technologies for members of the Harvard community.
-Students must be registered with the Accessible Education Office (AEO) before receiving services.
+The ATC also demonstrates assistive technologies for members of the Harvard community.
+Students must be registered with the Accessible Education Office (AEO) or their graduate school's local disability coordinator before receiving services.
 (See Students Requiring Accessible Education.)
-For more information, see the AEO website.
+For more information, please see the AEO website.

 Instructional Media Services